‘Madam Secretary’ Cancellation Odds: CBS Drama Hailed As Lowest Rated Scripted Series

 Hall teased that viewers will find out whether or not Elizabeth will run for president by the end of Madam Secretary Season 4.
 This opens up a door of potential storylines for the show, as Hall explained that viewers will see how Elizabeth’s decision will affect her relationship with Vice-President Teresa Hurst.

 The show’s executive producer shared that while this might be a drastic change given the title of the show, Madam Secretary has to evolve if it wants to stay long enough and keep its viewers hooked.
-As to whether or not this change would be enough to score a renewal for another season lies in the hands of viewers and, ultimately, from CBS.
+As to whether or not this change would be enough to score a renewal for another season lies in the hands of viewers and, ultimately, of CBS.